Entroware/docs/content/posts/install-steam-ubuntu/index.md

 ### Install Option 2 - Installing Steam using a terminal

+Open a terminal and enter the following command
 ```bash
 user@machine:~$ sudo snap install steam
 ```
+The steam application is now installed.

 ### Launch Steam